 Chinese ‘spies’ did not steal deadly coronavirus from Canada

-Websites and social media users claim that the new coronavirus discovered in the city of Wuhan may have been created in Canada and stolen by Chinese spies.
-This is false; Canadian health and federal police officials say it has no factual basis, and experts say evidence indicates the virus has a natural origin.
+Websites and social media posts claim that the coronavirus that spread from the city of Wuhan in 2019 may have been created in a Canadian lab and stolen by Chinese spies.
+This is false; Canadian health and federal police officials say the claim has no factual basis, and the assertion that the virus was man-made remains unproven.

 “Corona virus developed in Canada and stolen by China?” reads the headline of this article from January 22, 2020.
-It appears to be the first of a series of such claims about the novel coronavirus, which caused an outbreak in the central Chinese city of Wuhan before spreading elsewhere in the country and around the world.
+It appears to be the first of a series of such claims about the coronavirus, which caused an outbreak in the central Chinese city of Wuhan before spreading elsewhere in the country and around the world.

 Other social media users soon shared similar versions of the claim, referring to the investigation of two Chinese virologists in Canada in 2019.
 Kyle Bass, an American hedge fund manager who was shorting Hong Kong’s currency, falsely claimed on Twitter that a “Chinese spy team” sent pathogens “to the Wuhan facility.”
 He was retweeted 12,500 times, and screenshots of the tweet were shared on Facebook.

-The claims appear to be based on a mischaracterization of August 2019 reports about a transfer of Ebola and Nipah viruses from a Canadian lab to Beijing, and an apparently separate issue involving two Chinese researchers at Canada’s National Microbiology Laboratory (NML) in Winnipeg, in the central province of Manitoba.
+The claims appear to be based on a mischaracterization of August 2019 reports about a transfer of Ebola and Henipah viruses from a Canadian lab to China, and an investigation involving two researchers at Canada’s National Microbiology Laboratory (NML) in Winnipeg, in the central province of Manitoba.

-The NML is part of the federal Public Health Agency of Canada (PHAC), whose senior media officer Tammy Jarbeau told AFP by email that “this is disinformation.
+The NML is part of the federal Public Health Agency of Canada (PHAC), whose senior media officer Tammy Jarbeau told AFP in January 2020 that “this is disinformation.
 (These) statements made on social networks have no factual basis.”

 The RCMP investigation